johnstonskj/datalog-specs/book/src/vnd_datalog_text/grammar_pi.md

         ::= "assert" relation-decl ;
 ```

+A relation declaration declares the types, and optionally the names, of the attributes of a relation.
+The first predicate in `relation-decl` is the label of the relation, the attributes themselves are defined within the following parenthesis.

 ![relation-decl](images/relation-decl.png)

 ```ebnf
 relation-decl
         ::= predicate "(" attribute-decl ( "," attribute-decl )* ")" ;
 ```

+Each attribute has a declared type, and may also be preceded by a predicate label.

 ![attribute-decl](images/attribute-decl.png)